xs9734/fernfolio-11ty-template/src/projects/elevating-the-international-studies-video-page-through-student-experiences.md

 ---
 ## **Project Overview**

-The Center for International Studies provides information and services to potential and admitted international students.
+The redesign of the CSU Eastbay Center for International Studies Video Page aimed to enhance user experience by providing context and structure to the collection of videos available.
+The original page lacked clarity, with videos displayed without sufficient context or organization.
+To address this issue, I introduced a card-based design, where each video is presented with accompanying details, including the student's name.
+This approach ensures that users can easily identify and engage with the content, fostering a more intuitive and informative browsing experience.

 ![Preview of International Students Page on mobile](/src/assets/img/65add3e3dba71fccffa9b423_screenshot-2024-01-21-182918.jpg)

 ## My Role

-As a team we conducted user research, shared our findings.
+As a team we conducted user research and shared our findings.
 Then worked individually on different pages of the department's website, creating wireframes, prototypes while keeping communicator to ensure a uniform design.
 My focus was on redesigning the Video Gallery page.

 ## User Research